antonycourtney/tabli/src/NOTES.md

 So, basically, it just costs us around 1000ms for 1000 tab items.
 Which isn't terrible!

 Let's try lazy loading the images for FavIcons!

+## ...and it worked!

+Fixed critical bug with tab de-dup'ing.

+To also explore:

+-   While URLs are pending can apparently end up displaying / persisting empty titles.
+Not good!
+Use saved bookmark title in this case.
+-   DnD issue!